realzzkevin/Work-Day-Schedule-ZZ/README.md

 ## Description

+A simple work Day scheduler application.
+It allows a user to plan their daily works, save events and tasks for each hour.
+The saved entries will be stored in local storage and will be loaded into the calendar automatically.
+The scheduler will update itself every hour without reloading the page.

 ## Features

-* Extended Work hours, 6 am to 9pm :dizzy_face: .
+* Extended Work hours, 6 am to 9 pm :dizzy_face: .
-* save entries in local storage.
 * Includes a simple clock.
+* Automatically updates scheduler every hour.
 * Past hour entries will be locked.
 * Display confirmation for successfully save entries.

 ## Credit
 * [jQuery](https://jquery.com/)